paulharter/blockmodel/README.md

 A Python 3 library that converts Minecraft models to various 3D formats.

+blockmodel is the core model creation library used by http://printcraft.org to create models on its servers.

 ## Installation

 The easiest way to use blockmodel is to install it with pip `pip install blockmodel`